 - When you reach the Source Selection window, select Miscellaneous Device, and click Continue.

 - In the Device Brand window, select Apple, and then click Continue.

 - In the Device Model window, select Apple TV, and then click Continue to finish setting up your Slingbox.

-- If you have a Windows Vista or Windows 7 computer:
+- If you have a Windows 7 or Windows 8.x computer: